-If problems with the RT2000s operation while MMA welding are experienced, first refer to the information in paragraphs 3.2 in the installation section, paragraph 4.3.1 in the operating section and the fault finding procedure earlier in this section.
-Most problems with the MMA welding procedure are the result of not setting the correct welding parameters for the welding rod being used.
-All welding rod packets have information on them in symbolic format , giving suitable current range, polarity and type of weld (normally called 'position').
+Most problems with MMA welding are the result of not setting the correct welding parameters for the welding rod being used.
+All welding rod packets have information on them in symbolic format, giving suitable current range, polarity and type of weld (normally called 'position').

 If you are in doubt about what these symbols mean, ask your welding rod supplier to explain them.
-Choose an initial current setting towards the middle of the quoted range and if necessary practice on a piece of waste material the same type and thickness as the job to be welded.
+Choose an initial current setting towards the middle of the quoted range and if necessary practice on a piece of scrap the same thickness as the job to be welded.